woossi0/suite/docs/usermanual/source/cartography/ysld/reference/structure.rst

    name: style_example
    title: An example of YSLD styling
-   abstract: Used in the User Manual of OpenGeo Suite
+   abstract: Used in the User Manual of Boundless Suite
    feature-styles:
    - rules:
      - name: all